Welcome to the Barnby village All Saints’ church blog. Feel free to scroll down and enjoy.

 Lead Theft October 2014

 Unfortunately there have been many lead thefts from the church roof.
 In October 2014 the lead was stripped from the roofing and porch on the South side causing damage to the grounds and headstones.
-The Newark Advertiser article can be been seen by clicking here.
+An excerpt from the Newark Advertiser article can be been seen below:

 Given the previous incidents of theft and the fact that the insurer introduced a cap to the amount payable for any claim for lead theft, approval was obtained to replace the stolen lead mostly with terne coated steel and a quote for the repairs obtained.